Skip to content

 • The behavior at high SOC (overcharging) and deep discharge,

-• The drop of voltage as a function of the discharge rate (1), which allows namely to evaluate the internal resistance,
+• Voltage drop as a function of discharge rate (1), which allows evaluation of internal resistance;

 • The diminution of the capacity as a function of the discharge rate (2); this allows to evaluate the parameter of the Peukert model.